lagdo/dbadmin-app-symfony/README.md

 ## About Jaxon DbAdmin

-Jaxon DbAdmin is a complete rewrite of [Adminer](https://github.com/vrana/adminer), the popular database admin dashboard.
+Jaxon DbAdmin is a modern database manager built on a fully refactored codebase inpired by [Adminer](https://github.com/vrana/adminer) and powered by [Jaxon](https://www.jaxon-php.org).
+It brings Adminer into the team era with multi-tab database browsing, query history and bookmarks, all wrapped in a clean, modern interface.

+Jaxon DbAdmin is designed with security and accountability in mind.
+Users authenticate with their own credentials, database secrets stay strictly server-side and are never shared, and every operation can be recorded in an audit log.

-Jaxon DbAdmin is a [Jaxon package](https://www.jaxon-php.org/docs/v5x/extensions/packages.html), that is inserted into a page of an existing PHP application.
+Jaxon DbAdmin is a [Jaxon package](https://www.jaxon-php.org/docs/v5x/extensions/packages.html).
-So it's also a single page application, and all its operations are performed with Ajax requests.

-This package is a ready-to-use application running Jaxon DbAdmin with the Symfony framework.
+This package is a ready-to-use application running with the Symfony framework.

 The database access code (and thus the provided features) originates from [Adminer](https://github.com/vrana/adminer).
 The original code was refactored to take advantage of the latest PHP features (namespaces, interfaces, DI, and so on), and separated into multiple Composer packages.